mayrealyam/mayrealyam/README.md

 - 👋 Hi, I’m Maryam Yusuf
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science and Machine Learning
 - 🌱 I’m currently learning Machine Learning
 - 💞️ I’m looking to collaborate on data analysis and machine learning projects
 - 📫 How to reach me on maryamlola998@gmail.com